openid/fapi/fapi-2_0-security-profile.md

 but may be used to by the client for application state.
 In circumstances where clients encode application state in a JWT the length of the state parameter value could be in excess of 1000 characters.

+**NOTE 5**: The use of OAuth 2.0 Rich Authorization Requests (RAR) [@RFC9396] is recommended when the `scope` parameter is not expressive enough to convey the authorization that a client may want to obtain.

 #### Returning authenticated user's identifier